Vatsalparsaniya/ML_Knowledge/Standardization_Normalization/README.md

+# I have very basic, surface level knowledge on AI/ML.
+This is an article i've collected.

 Standardization:
 	“Standardizing” a vector most often means subtracting a measure of location and dividing by a measure of scale.
 	For example, if the vector contains random values with a Gaussian distribution, you might subtract the mean and divide by the standard deviation, thereby obtaining a “standard normal” random variable with mean 0 and standard deviation 1.